subinay494/Legal_Attributes_Extraction/README.md

 9. The witness statements contain many inconsistencies, making it hard to determine what really happened.
 10. The evidence presented by the prosecution doesn't seem to match up with the timeline of events, creating doubt about the veracity of their claims.
 ```
-# Text generation using GPT-2 model:
+# Text generation using GPT-2 model
 Here, we used GPT-2 pertained model. <br>
 For _riot_ and _evidence_ used 10 sentences to generate another 10 sentences.
 For example: <br>